harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-concepts/services-and-environments-overview.md

 If you use Expressions in your Services and Environments, Harness must be able to resolve these expressions when users run Pipeline using these Services and Environments.

-Select Runtime input for Service and Environment.
+Select **Runtime input** for the service and environment.

 ![](./static/services-and-environments-runtime-input-01.png)

-When you run the pipeline, you can select the Service and Environment as runtime inputs.
+When you run the pipeline, you can select the service and environment for their runtime inputs.

 ![](./static/services-and-environments-runtime-input-02.png)